asterics/asterics-smarthome-integrated/README.md

-# AsTeRICS based AT solution
+# AsTeRICS based KNX communication

 This folder contains an solution for an interaction between AsTeRICS and a KNX installation.